Lepton sourced baryon asymmetry in the fourth generation model: Introduction

 The rest of the paper is organized as follows.
-The relevant dimension-6 effective operators are established in Sec.~II by matching them to the diagrams consisting of fourth generation quarks in the full theory.
+The relevant dimension-6 effective operators are established in Sec.~\ref{sec2} by matching them to the diagrams consisting of fourth generation quarks in the full theory.
 It will be seen that the CPV source from the $4\times 4$ CKM matrix is introduced at the three-loop level, and the associated Jarlskog invariant appears naturally.
-The $4\times 4$ CKM matrix elements $V_{ub'}$, $V_{cb'}$ and $V_{tb'}$ are acquired in Sec.~III by solving the dispersive constraints from the $c\bar u$-$\bar cu$, $t\bar u$-$\bar tu$ and $t\bar c$-$\bar tc$ neutral quark state mixings.
-Given the $4\times 4$ CKM matrix elements and the coefficients $g_f/\Lambda^2$ of the dimension-6 operators, we extract the prediction for the BAU straightforwardly from the results in \cite{DeVries:2018aul} in Sec.~IV.
-Section~V contains the summary: fourth generation quarks make the first-order EWPT through the interactions between their bound-state scalars and Higgs bosons, and fourth generation leptons create the BAU through their CPV scattering with emergent bubbles during the first-order EWPT.
-Appendix A collects the details of attaining the dimension-6 effective operators with the CPV source.
-We take this opportunity to reanalyze the $4\times 4$ Pontecorvo–Maki–Nakagawa–Sakata (PMNS) matrix for the lepton mixing in Appendix B, confirming the outcomes for the involved mixing angles and $CP$ phase in our previous publication \cite{Li:2024xnl}.
+The $4\times 4$ CKM matrix elements $V_{ub'}$, $V_{cb'}$ and $V_{tb'}$ are acquired in Sec.~\ref{sec3} by solving the dispersive constraints from the $c\bar u$-$\bar cu$, $t\bar u$-$\bar tu$ and $t\bar c$-$\bar tc$ neutral quark state mixings.
+Given the $4\times 4$ CKM matrix elements and the coefficients $g_f/\Lambda^2$ of the dimension-6 operators, we extract the prediction for the BAU straightforwardly from the results in \cite{DeVries:2018aul} in Sec.~\ref{sec4}.
+Section~\ref{sec5} contains the conclusion: fourth generation quarks make the first-order EWPT via the interactions between their bound-state scalars and Higgs bosons, and fourth generation leptons create the BAU through their CPV collisions with emergent bubbles during the first-order EWPT.
+Appendix~\ref{appA} collects the details of attaining the dimension-6 effective operators with the CPV sources.
+We take this opportunity to reanalyze the $4\times 4$ Pontecorvo–Maki–Nakagawa–Sakata (PMNS) matrix for the lepton mixing in Appendix~\ref{appB}, confirming the outcomes for the involved mixing angles and $CP$ phase in our previous publication \cite{Li:2024xnl}.

-\section{EFFECTIVE OPERATORS}
+\section{Effective operators}